bmoscon/cryptofeed/README.md

 ## Donations / Support

 Support and donations are appreciated but not required.
-You can donate via Github Sponsors, or via the addresses below:
+You can donate via [GitHub Sponsors](https://github.com/sponsors/bmoscon), or via the addresses below:

 * Bitcoin: bc1qm0kxz8hqacaglku5fjhfe9a5hjnuyfwk02lsyr
 * Ethereum: 0x690709FEe13eEce9E7852089BB2D53Ae5D073154